RositaHamidi/AndroidDev/README.md

 # Trygga Klassen Podcast

 Trygga Klassen Podcast app — an Android app about the kids that discusses the issues that the kids are having, where the topics that matter most to the young minds are discussed.
-Find hope, help, and relatable stories.
 The app is tailored for school-age kids, families, and teachers.
 For a brighter, resilient tomorrow.

 ## Features